 Mr. Hiltzik is the Founder and CEO of Hiltzik Strategies, providing a wide range of communications services including strategic counsel, crisis management, and corporate positioning.
 Hiltzik previously held roles as the President and CEO of Freud Communications and as Senior Vice President of Communications and Government Relations for Miramax Films.
 He also served as Press Secretary/Deputy Executive Director of the New York State Democratic Committee, having worked on campaigns for Sen. Charles Schumer and former Sen. Hillary Clinton.
 Mr. Hiltzik is a graduate of the School of Industrial and Labor Relations (ILR) at Cornell University and Fordham University School of Law.

-James Katz is Deputy Borough President of Manhattan.
-He leads key land use initiatives on behalf of Borough President Gale Brewer, serves as a trustee and Chair of the Audit Committee of the New York City Employer Retirement System (NYCERS) and represents the Borough President and Manhattan residents on the boards of various parks conservancies and business improvement districts.
+James Katz was Deputy Borough President of Manhattan.
+He led key land use initiatives on behalf of Borough President Gale Brewer, served as a trustee and Chair of the Audit Committee of the New York City Employer Retirement System (NYCERS) and represented the Borough President and Manhattan residents on the boards of various parks conservancies and business improvement districts.
 Prior to joining the Borough President's Office, James served as an Executive Vice President and Chief of Staff at NYCEDC.
 In that role, James was a senior officer of the corporation with responsibility for day-to-day management of the President's Office, the Strategic Investments Group (NYCEDC's mission-driven investing arm) and External Affairs Division.

 A lawyer by training, James served previously as a Senior Advisor and Special Counsel to the New York State Attorney General.
 He holds a JD from Harvard Law School, a Master in Public Policy from the Harvard Kennedy School and a bachelor's from Brown University.